Classes begin the last weekend in April and continue through the entire summer ending in September depending on weather.

 This program is designed to teach the novice or experienced sidecar or trike rider the skills necessary to safely operate a three-wheeled vehicle on the street, even if you have never ridden any kind of motorcycle.

 For the rider who knows what he or she is doing, or thinks they know.
 Most riders who have never taken a class will be surprised how much they’ll learn.
-You take this course on your own motorcycle, improving your skills on your own machine.
+You are taking this course on your own motorcycle, improving your skills on your own machine.

 The BBBRC is a five-hour riding course designed to help you develop basic riding skills.
 Exercises focus on a variety of cornering skills and limited-space maneuvers.